Du Shiniang: An Analysis of the Causes of Du Shiniang's Tragedy

 There are many reasons for Du Shiniang's tragedy.
 The direct cause is Li Jia's treachery and Sun Fu's instigation, but the root cause is the feudal concept of family status.
 (1) The concept of feudal family status.
 Du Shiniang is a smart and beautiful woman who strayed into prostitution.
 From the day she was sold to a brothel, she lost her freedom in life and became a "commodity" that can be freely bought and sold by others.
 The difference between Du Shiniang and Li Jia is too big, one is a prostitute and the other is a son of a rich family, they are not compatible in any way, not to mention that Li Jia's family is a typical feudal noble family, who especially values and maintains the feudal family.
 Family concept, patriarchal ethics.
 Li Jia's father is a spokesperson for feudal ethics, he will never allow his son to marry a prostitute and go home.
-Although Du Shiniang resisted, in that society where men are superior to women, men are superior and women have no status.
+Although Du Shiniang resisted, in a society where men are superior to women, men are superior and women have no status.
 It is impossible for a prostitute who longs for freedom and love to live at the bottom of society to change her destiny.
 It can be seen that it was the feudal system that caused Du Shiniang's tragic ending.

 (2) Li Jia's treachery.
 Li Jia is a son of an aristocratic class.
 His selfishness, meanness, and love of money are the direct reasons for Du Shiniang's suicide.
-Among the many characters, he chose Li Jia who seemed to be "honest and honest", but unexpectedly Li Jia was a person who sold her to others for money.
+Among the many characters, Li Jia is the one who seemed to be "honest and sincere", but unexpectedly Li Jia was a person who sold her to others for money.
 Li Jia is a noble son of the aristocratic class.
-He is only greedy for beauty but does not understand love.
+He is only greedy for beauty and does not understand love.
 He does not understand Du Shiniang's inner pain and desire to pursue a happy life at all.
-He seems to be "honest and honest", but deep down he is a timid and selfish villain.
-He also understood that it was against morality for him to be with a prostitute, and it was impossible for him to be accepted by his family.
+He seems to be "honest and sincere", but deep down he is a timid and selfish villain.
+He also understood that it was against morality for him to be with a prostitute, and that it was impossible for him to be accepted by his family.
 On the way home, he kept thinking about how to get his father's forgiveness.
 Until he met Sun Fu, some words of Sun Fu touched Li Jia's heart, and finally he sold Shiniang to Sun Fu for his daughter.
 He loves money more than love, and he can be moved by Du Shiniang's love in a short period of time, but when love and money conflict, he will violate his oath and sell love for money.
-Li Jia's hypocrisy awakened Shi Niang's beautiful dream.
+Li Jia's hypocrisy awakened Shiniang's beautiful dream.
 She was completely desperate and saw it through.
 At the same time, she also understood that she could not change her destiny.
 In desperation, he threw himself into the river.